abdulazizasiri/Java-Spring/Udacity-Course/README.md

 This way, Spring Boot helps to speed up application development.
 It is a matter of software requirements to choose between Spring and Spring Boot frameworks.
 Either of the frameworks can be used to build microservices-based web applications.
 However, Spring Boot helps to get things done faster.

+### Where Spring boot shines?

+Spring boot shines when you want to do the following:

+1- If your project aims to connect simultaneous users on different clients, you probably need to build a server, which Spring Boot can help with.

+2-